Arita swallowed. She sucked in arotea until her stomach ached. She needed the strength. When she surfaced, her fluids sank.

 Takemori’s cell pulled stun rods from their shells.
 Oro, Turk, and Huey jumped for the ceiling, then crawled down the length of the channel.
 Takemori and Anvil stood shoulder to shoulder, blocking the channel from any approach.

 “No,” Arita said.
 “Don’t harm them.
 We will go to the Amah’s chamber together.
-If we are need to fight on this turn, let us make it worth the effort.”
+If we are needed to fight on this turn, let us make it worth the effort.”
 Mimicking their bravado elicited an immediate response.

 Hadi used hand gestures to order Takemori and his cell into the arotea chamber.
 The three on the ceiling exited the channel first.
 Oro crawled out and over the channel, Turk and Huey guarded the sides.
 Hadi went next.